abodenha/c64_keyboard/README.md

 # The C64 USB Keyboard
 ## What is it?
-This is a PCB, CircuitPython code, and keyboard layout that uses [Adafruit's ItsyBitsy M4 Express](https://www.adafruit.com/product/3800) turn a C64 into a USB keyboard you can use on a modern computer.
+This is a PCB, CircuitPython code, and keyboard layout that uses [Adafruit's ItsyBitsy M4 Express](https://www.adafruit.com/product/3800) to turn a C64 into a USB keyboard you can use on a modern computer.

 Right now, you'll need to source all of the parts yourself.
 It requires basic soldering skills but it's all through-hole parts.
 If there's enough interest, I might offer a kit or fully assembled unit for sale.

 ## But WHY?
-I've been into collecting and repairing 80s home computers lately and one thing I often chuckle at is that I often eBay see listings for "Commodore 64 Keyboard".
-Some people just can't get their heads around the idea that computer and keyboard in a single case and connected to an external display was once a common format.
-They see a plastic case with buttons and their brain just says "Oh, that must just be the keyboard part."
+I've been into collecting and repairing 80s home computers lately.
+One thing I often chuckle at is that I often eBay see listings for "Commodore 64 Keyboard".
+Some people can't get their heads around the idea that a computer and keyboard in a single case and connected to an external display was once a common format.
+They see a plastic case with buttons, and their brain says "Oh, that must just be the keyboard part."

 This project was born when my wife said she really liked the feel of typing on a C64 and that it would be fun if she could use it to type on her modern computer.